I Make $70K A Year & Spent $2,340 On My Wellness Routine This Week

 8:30 a.m. — I floss my teeth.
 This may seem like a small feat, but it’s been a years-long struggle to incorporate it into my routine.
 It’s gotten to the point where I have to lie to my dentist about it.
 (The shame!)
 Although I know it’s important, I never take the time for it because it’s just so easy to skip.
 I’m constantly cutting out self-care.
 I tend to prioritize spending time with friends because they bring me so much joy.
 As terrible as the pandemic has been, time in quarantine has forced me to carve out space for me to explore how I can bring joy to myself.
 Today, I’m trying to take a very small step by starting my day focusing on me (and my gums).

-7 p.m. — My partner and I make our very own specialty burgers on a Hamilton Beach indoors grill ($67.99).
+7 p.m. — My partner and I make our very own specialty burgers on a Hamilton Beach indoor grill ($67.99).
 We grill beef patties and make homemade guacamole (healthy fats!) to top it off.
 I understand the need to stay inside, but moments like this make me nostalgic for picnics and grilling at parks.
 Still, a delicious and fun dinner overall.
 We already had all the groceries on hand.

 9 p.m. — For Christmas, I was given a MasterClass subscription, and I love trying new workshops in the evening.
 I watch RuPaul’s class on self-expression and authenticity, as well as a TED Talk on the lack of visibility of the bisexual community.
 I recently came out, but every day it’s a challenge to embrace my identity, especially during quarantine, when I can’t visit queer spaces or gay bars.
 It has been a long road of believing in myself and exploring what queerness means to me.
 Following other queer people’s experiences has helped a lot with my mental wellness.
 For example, the stories shared with the It Gets Better Project are uplifting reminders that I don’t have to have all the answers right now.
 Though the organization focuses its audience on LGBTQ+ youth, some days it feels like I’m a teenager going through sexual exploration all over again.
 It makes me feel less alone in my experience because there are a lot of people out there like me.